Limeth/euclider/README.md

 # Installation
 1. Install the Rust language via [Rustup](https://www.rustup.rs/)
+2. Use nightly rust via `rustup default nightly`
-2. Clone this repository and `cd` into it
+3. Clone this repository and `cd` into it
-3. Build with `cargo build --release`
+4. Build with `cargo build --release`
-4. Run with `target/release/euclider`
+5. Run with `target/release/euclider`
-5. Open a scene with `target/release/euclider --scene scenes/room.json`
+6. Open a scene with `target/release/euclider --scene scenes/room.json`

 # Controls